 It is planned to adopt the same design in all points requiring TCLD collimators.
 An appropriate space policy will be established when the total number of installed units will be known.

-Four units, i.e. 11 T dipoles, are needed in IR7 and will be installed in the dipole slots MB.B8R7 and MB.B10R7 (a symmetrical locations on the side of the IP).
+Four units, i.e. 11 T dipoles, are needed in IR7 and will be installed in the dipole slots MB.B8R7 and MB.B10R7 (a symmetrical locations on the opposite side of the IP).

 preliminary CONFIGURATION and installation constraints